Lunatask

 • About Lunatask

 Do you know that feeling?
 Your head is full of ideas, tasks, habits you want to track, and sometimes you just want to write down how your day was.
-Most apps force you to use separate tools for each of these things.
+Most apps force you to do all this in separate tools.
 Lunatask throws that overboard and puts everything into one app.
 I used it for three months and can tell you exactly whether that works.

 Lunatask: the company

-Lunatask was built by Carl Pullein, an independent developer who struggled himself with ADHD and frustration over existing productivity tools.
-He didn’t want to make yet another to‑do list.
-He wanted a place where you could organize your whole life without putting your privacy at risk.
+Lunatask was built by Carl Pullein, an independent developer who struggled with ADHD himself and with frustration about existing productivity tools.
+He didn’t want to build just another to-do list.
+He wanted a place where you could organize your entire life without putting your privacy at risk.

 That privacy thing isn’t just marketing.
-Lunatask uses end‑to‑end encryption for everything.
-Your journal, your tasks, your habits – no one can read them.
+Lunatask uses end-to-end encryption for everything.
+Your journal, your tasks, your habits—no one can read them.
 Not even the developer.
-For people who take their personal data seriously, it’s a relief.
+For people who take their personal data seriously, that’s a relief.

 The app is relatively young but growing fast.
 What started as a desktop app for Windows, Mac, and Linux now also has mobile versions.
 And although it’s a one-man show, you regularly see updates and improvements appear.